cj-mills/christianjmills/_posts/2022-4-6-Notes-on-Transformers-Book-03.md

 2. Determine how much the query and key vectors relate to each other by computing the dot product of the two vectors.
    * Queries and keys similar to each other will have a large dot product, while those that are not will have little to no overlap.
    * The dot products of the queries and keys are called the attention scores.
-   * For a sequence with $n$ input tokens, there is a corresponding $n x n$ matrix of attention scores.
+   * For a sequence with $n$ input tokens, there is a corresponding $n \times n$ matrix of attention scores.
 3. Multiply the attention scores by a scaling factor to normalize their variance and then apply the softmax function to ensure all column values sum to one.
-    * The resulting $n x n$ matrix contains all the attention weights.
+    * The resulting $n \times n$ matrix contains all the attention weights.
 4. Matrix multiply the attention weights by the value vector $v_{1},\ldots,v_{n}$ to obtain an updated representation for embedding $$x^{\prime}_{i} = \sum{w_{ji}v_{j}}$$.

 #### BertViz